 Driven: 2021 Suzuki Swift

-The Swift is one of SA’s most adored hatchbacks.
-Local consumers have taken to the frugality, styling, and sheer affordability.
-Given how successful it has proven to be, it’s unlikely that the infatuation South African’s have for the cheeky hatchback will disappear anytime soon.
+The Suzuki Swift remains one of South Africa’s most adored hatchbacks.
+Local consumers have embraced its frugality, stylish design, and affordability.
+Given its success, it’s unlikely that the love South Africans have for this cheeky hatchback will fade anytime soon.
+For detailed reviews and insights, you can visit Suzuki Reviews on AutoAdvisor.

-Clearly, the Swift is the jewel in Suzuki’s crown and is a driving force behind the brand’s popularity.
-While many brands struggled against the pandemic in 2020, Suzuki managed their best year sales wise.
-Not sitting on their success, the brand recently introduced the popular Vitara Brezza and now, the facelifted Swift.
-We spent some time with the beloved Swift, to reacquaint ourselves with the competent hatch.
+The Swift is clearly the jewel in Suzuki’s crown and a major factor behind the brand’s rising popularity.
+Despite the challenges of the pandemic in 2020, Suzuki had its best sales year.
+Building on this success, the brand introduced the popular Vitara Brezza and now, the facelifted Swift.
+We spent some time with the beloved hatchback to see if it still holds up as a competent and fun-to-drive option.

 Suzuki’s sensational 1.2-litre engine remains unchanged.
-Just 61 kW and 112 Nm of torque are available, but that doesn’t affect the Swift’s peppy performance in any way.
-Thanks to a featherweight mass, the little Swift feels positively brisk and alert.
-It feels far more powerful than it should, with spirited driving being a hallmark of the Swift.
-This doesn’t come at the detriment of fuel economy, though.
-The Japanese brand claims the Swift drinks just 4.9 L/100 km, although our figure sat closer to 5.5 L/100 km over our time with the car.
-The standard five-speed manual ‘box is slick-shifting and entertaining to use.
+It delivers just 61 kW and 112 Nm of torque, but that doesn’t hinder the Swift’s peppy performance.
+Thanks to its lightweight body, the Swift feels brisk and alert, offering a spirited driving experience.
+The best part?
+This performance doesn’t come at the cost of fuel efficiency.
+Suzuki claims the Swift uses just 4.9 L/100 km, though our tests returned a figure closer to 5.5 L/100 km.
+The standard five-speed manual transmission is smooth and enjoyable to use.

-The facelift, albeit subtle, introduces a number of changes to the exterior styling.
-Dual-tone colour options give the Swift a unique look, with colours such as Fire Red now available with a contrasting black-painted roof.
-Up front, the radiator grille has been treated to a more distinctive mesh design, with a chrome strip brightening up the front end.
+While the facelift may be subtle, it introduces noticeable changes to the Swift’s exterior.
+New dual-tone colour options, such as Fire Red with a contrasting black-painted roof, give it a unique look.
+Up front, the radiator grille now features a more distinctive mesh design, along with a chrome strip to brighten up the front end.

 Verdict